alperenisildar/Linked-List-Movie-App/README.md

 # Linked-List-Movie-App

 Implementation of Circular single and circular doubly linked list.
 And implementation of a movie app using linked lists.
+There is no frontend in this project so you should compile and run it on cmd.
-The things you can do is explained down below.
+The things you can do is explained down below.(And also 1 txt included in the project for example.)

 ### *There will be one input file which called commands.txt to creating linked list. commands.txt has include some commands such as:*